Anser (bird): Fossil record

 The Maltese swan Cygnus equitum was occasionally placed into Anser, and Anser condoni is a synonym of Cygnus paloregonus.
-A goose fossil from the Early-Middle Pleistocene of El Salvador is highly similar to Anser.
-Given its age it is likely to belong to an extant genus, and biogeography indicates Branta as other likely candidate.
+A goose fossil from the early-middle Pleistocene of El Salvador is highly similar to Anser; given its age it is likely to belong to an extant genus, though biogeography indicates Branta as another potential candidate.

-?Anser scaldii Beneden 1872 nomen nudum (Late Miocene of Antwerp, Belgium) may be a shelduck.
+Anser scaldii Beneden 1872 nomen nudum (Late Miocene of Antwerp, Belgium), based on a right humerus, was reassigned to the modern Brent goose and suggested to be reworked from later Pleistocene or Holocene deposits.

 Relationship with humans and conservation status

 Two species in the genus are of major commercial importance, having been domesticated as poultry: European domesticated geese are derived from the greylag goose, and Chinese and some African domesticated geese are derived from the swan goose.

-Most species are hunted to a greater or lesser extent; in some areas, some populations are endangered by over-hunting.
-Most notably, the lesser white-fronted goose is listed by IUCN Red List as Vulnerable throughout its range, and due to overhunting and rampant habitat destruction, the population of the swan goose is on the verge of collapsing, leading to a listing as Endangered.
+Most species are hunted to a greater or lesser extent; in some areas, some populations are threatened by over-hunting and habitat loss.
+Although most species are not considered threatened by the IUCN, the lesser white-fronted goose and swan goose are listed as Vulnerable and the emperor goose is near-threatened.

 Other species have benefited from reductions in hunting since the late 19th and early 20th centuries, with most species in western Europe and North America showing marked increases in response to protection.
 In some cases, this has led to conflicts with farming, when large flocks of geese graze crops in the winter.